Kaw Nation Careers

 RESPONSIBILITIES:

-All new hires will be required by the Kaw Nation to submit to a pre-employment drug screen and background check.
-Failure to pass the drug screen or the background check will lead to withdrawal of the job offer or termination of employment.
+All new hires will be required by the Kaw Nation to submit to an pre employment drug screen.
+Failure to pass the drug screen will lead to withdrawal of the job offer or termination of employment.

 Download Printable Application